-It is the understanding of the academy the definition of accidents/incident/near miss (AIN) are:
+The definition of an accident/incident/near miss (AIN) is:

 - Accident any unplanned event that results in personnel injury or damage to property, plant or equipment. - Incident an unexpected and usually unpleasant event that has happened.
 Including acts of aggression/verbal abuse. - Near miss is an unplanned event that did not result in injury, illness, or damage, but has the potential to do so.
 Other familiar terms for these events are a "close call" a "narrow escape", or in the case of moving objects, "near collision" or a "near hit".